-I worked for fifteen years in production from the time when I finished school until my mother passed away [1978-1993].
-Then I was faced with the decision whether I should continue.
-I was just starting to develop my own ideas for production.
-She was only 63 when she passed away, a lot of people were shocked and we felt that the minimum we could do was to continue her humanitarian work.
+I worked for fifteen years in production from when I finished school until my mother passed away [1978-1993].
+Then I was faced with the decision of whether I should continue.
+I was starting to develop my own ideas for production.
+She was only 63 when she passed away, a lot of people were shocked, and we felt that the minimum we could do was to continue her humanitarian work.
 That’s something we felt she would have very much appreciated.
 So I started to take care of the protection of her name and likeness, as well as the Foundation and her work.
 From that point, film became some sort of a hobby for me.
 There’s a wonderful mini-series that I made a few years ago in Australia called “Cloudstreet” , based on a sort of sacred Australian novel “Cloudstreet” by Tim Winton; it was the biggest mini-series at the time made for television in Australia.
 The book is now required reading in schools in Australia.
-It was a love project that I worked very hard on and it’s one of the few ones I worked on since I left the film business.
-It’s a very beautiful piece and I’m very proud of it.
+It was a love project that I worked very hard on, and it’s one of the few ones I worked on since I left the film business.
+It’s a very beautiful piece, and I’m very proud of it.

 When you first started working in pictures, what was your first impression?